 “I’m going to be honest, this is a generic cover letter.”

 Yikes, this line is exactly what many of us have been trying to avoid since the beginning of cover letters.
-Many people know sending off a generic cover letter is asking for it to be trashed, but candidates who try to be unique by bluntly saying it’s a generic cover letter aren’t doing themselves a favor.
+Many people know that sending off a generic cover letter is asking for it to be trashed, but candidates who try to be unique by bluntly saying it’s a generic cover letter aren’t doing themselves a favor.
 Yes, I did actually laugh when I read it, but I still wasn’t interested.
 I want the best possible candidate, not one who just copies and pastes their generic one-liner into every application.

 Avoid a generic cover letter by first researching the company and then by mentioning an interesting fact about them.
 Spending that extra time on your application can make a huge difference and ensure a great first impression.